FrancescoSaverioZuppichini/ViT/README.md

 ### Attention

-So, the attention takes three inputs, the famous **queries, keys and values** and compute the attention matrix using queries and values and use it to "attend" to the values.
-In this case, we are using **multi head** attention meaning that the computation is split across `n` heads with smaller input size.
+So, the attention takes three inputs, the famous queries, keys, and values, and computes the attention matrix using queries and values and use it to "attend" to the values.
+In this case, we are using multi-head attention meaning that the computation is split across n heads with smaller input size.

 ![alt](https://github.com/FrancescoSaverioZuppichini/ViT/blob/main/images/TransformerBlockAttention.png?raw=true)